callowayproject/django-staticmediamgr/README.rst

 Django-StaticMediaMgr
 =====================

+**New in this version:** Ability to combine multiple files into a new file before copying and/or compressing them.

 This app provides a way to copy and consolidate static media files to one or more configured locations.
 This is incredibly helpful if you have your media served from another server.

 It consists of a management command, ``copy_static_media``, and several settings including: